andrewcooke/pytyp/pytyp.rst

 support.
 This shows how ABCs provide a clear, general model for duck typing.

 The next section, `Discussion`_, explores how new ideas can be added to Python.
-For example, the ``Sequence`` ABC might be extended to ``Sequence(int)`` to describe sequences of integers.
-These "parametric ABCs" could support registration of instances as well as classes; for mutable containers that do not support hashing (and so cannot be registered) introspective, structural verification could be an option [#]_::
+For example, we might extend the ``Sequence`` ABC, using ``Sequence(int)`` to describe sequences of integers.
+"Parametric ABCs" like this could support registration of instances as well as classes; for mutable containers that do not support hashing (and so cannot be registered) introspective, structural verification could be an option [#]_::